Carlos Lopes: Career

+Olympic champion

 An accident almost prevented Lopes from participating in the 1984 Summer Olympics in Los Angeles when, a week before the Games, he was run over by a car in Lisbon but he was not hurt.

 The Olympic marathon at Los Angeles was run in very warm conditions, and as the favorites gradually fell away, Lopes won the gold medal with a 200 metres advantage and in an Olympic record time of 2:09:21 at the age of 37.
 This victory established his reputation as a world class runner, because he ran the last 7.2 km at an average speed of 2:55 per km (4:42 per mile), a remarkably quick pace at the end of a marathon.
 Lopes' Olympic record stood until the 2008 Summer Olympics in Beijing, China, when Kenyan Sammy Wanjiru won with a time of 2:06:32.

 In 1985, Lopes won the World Cross Country Championships in Lisbon, Portugal for the third and final time in his career.

+Marathon world record

 In the last major competitive race of his career, the 1985 Rotterdam Marathon, Lopes took 53 seconds off the world's best marathon time with a winning time of 2:07.12, and becoming the first man to run 42.195 km in less than 2:08.00.